Skip to Content

 However, you can likely expect your Labrador to be marked down in its final score because the patches are considered less ideal than a pure coat.
 Despite this, breeders and judges generally understand that a mismarked coat is not an indication of mixed parentage.

-It’s a similar situation in purebred long-haired Labs which are also heavily penalized in conformation for their fluffy coats.
+It’s a similar situation in purebred long-haired Labs, which are also heavily penalized in conformation for their fluffy coats.

-How to Tell a Purebred Labrador
+How Can I Tell a Purebred Labrador?

 Final Thoughts